 She predominantly employed women (only three male programmers were employed in the first 300 staff, until the Sex Discrimination Act 1975 made that practice illegal).

 She also adopted the name “Steve” to help her in the male-dominated business world when company letters signed using her real name were not responded to.

-Her software company, Freelance Programmers made her one of the richest women in England (and one of the few to have earned her own money).
-Initially employing only women – Shirley often bid for contracts as “Steve” to compete in the male-dominated industry.
-The company was eventually valued at $3 billion, while 70 of the staff became millionaires when it floated on the stock market.
+Her software company made her one of the richest women in England (and one of the few to have earned her own money).
+The company was eventually valued at $3 billion, and 70 of the staff became millionaires when it floated on the stock market.
 Her team’s projects included programming Concorde’s black box flight recorder.

 Stephanie retired in 1993 at the age of 60 and has since focused on her philanthropy.
 She has donated most of her wealth to charity.

 Her late son Giles was autistic and she became an early member of the National Autistic Society.
 She has instigated and funded research in this field, and works tirelessly to push forward research into autism spectrum disorders, as well as to study and improve the IT industry and the role of the internet in society.